Published in The North Bay

 Committee members weren't buying Greenspan's rosy forecast,

-credit crisis and for refusing to take responsibility for it.
+the credit crisis and for refusing to take responsibility for it.

 * Double Bind: Savers on the Hook for Squanderers, Laura